hashgraph/hedera-exchange-rate-tool/.github/ISSUE_TEMPLATE/1-bug-report.md

 - HAPI Version: [e.g. 0.0.5]

 **Additional Context**
 Add any other context about the problem here.
-Attach any logs here, if applicable.